deipax/Deipax/README.md

 - ShallowCloneAttribute (classes, structs, properties and fields)

 #### CloneCmd, Clone and NoClone Attributes
 The constructor for the CloneCmdAttribute accepts an enum with values of "Default", "All" or "None".
-If "Default" is selected the default behavior is used.
+If "Default" is selected the default behavior is used (the Clone and NoClone attributes are taken into consideration).
 If "All" is selected, all properties and fields will be cloned EXCEPT for the properties and fields (even private members) which are decorated with the NoCloneAttribute.
 If "None" is selected no properties or fields will be cloned EXCEPT for the properties and fields (even private members) which are decorated with the CloneAttribute.

 Examples: